jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 test_getting_items_from_a_list
 *********************************************************************************

-To view an item in a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ I can provide the position as an index in ``[]`` to the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_.
+To view an item in a list_ I can provide the position as an index in ``[]`` to the list_.
 Python uses zero-based indexing which means the positions of items starts at 0.
-I can also view items from the right side of the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ by using negative numbers
+I can also view items from the right side of the list_ by using negative numbers

 red: make it fail
 ===================

-I add a failing test for indexing a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_
+I add a failing test for indexing a list_

 .. code-block:: python